How to Add Digital Signatures to PDFs in Java

 PdfDocument pdf = PdfDocument.renderHtmlAsPdf("<h1>Testing 2048 bit digital security</h1>");

 The PDF document is created but not saved yet.
-We will now create a digital signature and then add it to this PDF document and then finally save it.
+So, the next step is to create a digital signature and then add it to this PDF document and then finally save it.

 Create a Digital Signature

-You will have to create a digital signature certificate using Adobe Reader which will be used in Java code to digitally sign PDF documents with that details.
-You can have a look at how to create a digital signature here.
+You will have to create a digital signature certificate using Adobe Reader, which will be used in Java code to digitally sign PDF documents with those details.
+You can have a look at How to Create a Digital Signature in Adobe Reader.

 Open Adobe Reader and click on Edit > Preferences.
 Then click on Signatures and like more on Identities and Trusted Certificates.